quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint restarts its idle timer when sending an ack-eliciting packet if no other ack-eliciting packets have been sent since last receiving a packet.
-Restarting when sending packets ensures that connections do not prematurely time out when initiating new activity.
-An endpoint might need to send ack-eliciting packets to avoid an idle timeout if it is unable to send application data due to being blocked on flow control limits (see {{flow-control}}) or is application limited, but expecting response data.
+Restarting this timer when sending a packet ensures that connections are not closed after new activity is initiated.
+An endpoint might need to send ack-eliciting packets to avoid an idle timeout if it is expecting response data, but does not have or is unable to send application data.

 An endpoint that sends packets near the end of the idle timeout period risks having those packets discarded if its peer enters the draining state